 The LE_Periodic_Advertising_Terminate_Sync command is used to stop reception of the periodic advertising identified by the Sync_Handle parameter.

-The Host shall not issue this command when another LE_Periodic_Advertising_Create_Sync command is pending (see below); if it does, the Controller shall return the Command Disallowed (0x0C) error code.
+If the Host issues this command when another LE_Periodic_Advertising_Create_Sync command is pending (see below), the Controller shall return the Command Disallowed (0x0C) error code.

 If the periodic advertising corresponding to the Sync_Handle parameter does not exist then the Controller shall return the Unknown Advertising Identifier (0x42) error code.